KILTprotocol/spec-ext-credential-api/readme.md

 Otherwise, the extension SHOULD NOT offer the choice, but still MUST get the user’s consent to use this DID.

 The extension MUST generate the `salt` values according to the [KiltAttestationProofV1 specification](https://github.com/KILTprotocol/spec-KiltCredentialV1/blob/main/ProofTypes/KiltAttestationProofV1.md#salt) and provide them in the `request-attestation` message.
+The extension MUST provide the `delegationId` if the attester provided one in the previous step.

+The extension used a temporary DID for the communication channel.
+Since this DID is only used for a single interaction, it is not possible for the attester to verify the identity of the claimer until this step.
+In order for the attester to hold a proof that the claimer agreed to the terms, the claimer MUST sign the `RequestAttestation` object using the DID specified in the credential subject (field `claim.credentialSubject.id`).
+The attester SHOULD store the signed `RequestAttestation` object in case it is needed for later dispute resolution.

 The chosen or confirmed DID URI will be submitted as the `subject` field of the `claim` in the `'request-attestation'` message.
 The attester MUST only issue a credential to this DID.